Heat Stress

 Safety and Health Programs

 In addition, the example agricultural heat stress prevention program can assist employers in the agriculture industry with their heat stress program and is also available in Spanish.
-The heat illness prevention program can be used by employers in general industry or construction for indoor or outdoor hazardous heat conditions.
+This heat illness prevention program can be used by employers in general industry or construction for indoor or outdoor hazardous heat conditions.
+Other example safety and health programs are available for employers to download and adapt to their specific conditions.

 Consultation Services